 • Good-faith efforts are met for any of the criteria above, as defined in Chapter 296-140-002 WAC.

-* Rural county: Counties with a population density of less than 100 people per square mile or a county smaller than 225 square miles as determined by the state Office of Financial Management.
+* Counties with a population density of less than 100 people per square mile or a county smaller than 225 square miles as determined by the state Office of Financial Management.

 50% Tax Refund

-At the end of the project (end date you place on the application), you must provide documentation to L&I (see below) indicating that you met all of the following criteria:
+At the end of the project, you must provide documentation to L&I (see below) indicating that you met all of the following criteria:

-• 21% of contract dollars awarded were to women-owned businesses, minority-owned businesses, or veteran-owned businesses.
+• 5.5% of contract dollars awarded were to minority-owned businesses.

 • 15% of the project's total labor hours were performed by registered apprentices approved by the Washington State Apprenticeship and Training Council (WSATC).